 The autumn/winter period of 2011 looks set to both blow my tiny mind just like the gaming end of 2010 did last year, and financially destroy me.
-The cavalcade of great games coming out just in the next few months, let alone early 2012, is almost too long to list, so here’s a few of my most anticipated releases that will keep me firmly in front of the video gaming screen during the cold months.
+The cavalcade of great games coming out just in the next few months, let alone early 2012, is almost too long to list, so here are a few of the most anticipated releases that will keep me firmly in front of the video gaming screen during the cold months.

 10. Dead Island